null-dev/EvenWurse/CONTRIBUTING.md

 - **Don't get angry** or needy if your Issue gets rejected.
 We are free to reject any Issue for any reason.

 # Pull Requests
-> **Note:** There haven't been many Pull Requests yet, so these guidelines are based on predictions rather than experience.
+> **Note:** There haven't been many Pull Requests yet, so these guidelines are mostly based on predictions rather than experience.

 - [**Read the tutorial**](https://guides.github.com/activities/forking/) if you have never forked a repository before.
 [![](https://github-images.s3.amazonaws.com/help/bootcamp/Bootcamp-Fork.png)](https://guides.github.com/activities/forking/)